esarker97/Applied-Machine-Learning-Portfolio/GMU AIT 736/Dataset README.md

 BigMart Sales Dataset

-This dataset is sourced from the BigMart sales data available on Kaggle.
-The dataset is in CSV (Comma Separated Values) format.
+This dataset, sourced from BigMart sales data on Kaggle, is split into two CSV files: 'Train_UWu5bXk.csv' and 'Test_u94Q5KV.csv'.

-The dataset contains sales information for products across various BigMart outlets.
-It includes features such as Item_Identifier (unique product ID), Item_Weight, Item_Fat_Content, Item_Visibility, Item_Type, Item_MRP (Maximum Retail Price), Outlet_Identifier (unique store ID), Outlet_Establishment_Year, Outlet_Size, Outlet_Location_Type, Outlet_Type, and Item_Outlet_Sales (the target variable).

-Preprocessing steps applied to this dataset include handling missing values in 'Item_Weight' and 'Outlet_Size', encoding categorical variables, and feature engineering to create a new feature for outlet age.
+The training dataset contains sales information for products across various BigMart outlets, including the target variable 'Item_Outlet_Sales'.
+The test dataset has the same structure but without the target variable, as it's intended for making predictions.
+Features include Item_Identifier, Item_Weight, Item_Fat_Content, Item_Visibility, Item_Type, Item_MRP, Outlet_Identifier, Outlet_Establishment_Year, Outlet_Size, Outlet_Location_Type, and Outlet_Type.

+Preprocessing steps include:

+Handling missing values in 'Item_Weight' and 'Outlet_Size'

+Encoding categorical variables

+Feature engineering: Creating a new feature for outlet age

+Advanced feature engineering: Adding polynomial features for 'Item_MRP' and 'Item_Visibility'

+The training dataset is used for model development and evaluation, while the test dataset is for generating predictions once the final model is selected.